openstack-archive/kloudbuster/doc/source/architecture.rst

   (that is the packets do not have to go through a router) - often called L2 East-West

-- Packet routing if the 2 end points belong to differet Neutron networks (packets have to go through router) - often called L3 East-West
+- Packet routing if the 2 end points belong to different Neutron networks (packets have to go through router) - often called L3 East-West

 The KloudBuster data plane scale test exercises L3 East-West traffic by running